 Nestled in the heart of the Rockies, Estes Park is one of the best places in Colorado to visit and only 90 minutes from Denver.
 Estes makes a perfect family-friendly destination for a day trip or a week-long vacation.

-While Estes Park is popular all year with blossoming spring color, vibrant fall foliage, and fun winter adventures, it’s especially busy in the summer.
+While Estes Park is popular all year with blossoming spring color, vibrant fall foliage, and fun winter adventures, it’s especially busy in the summer months.
 Families and friends stroll along Main Street eating ice cream, perusing tourist shops for mementos, and wandering along the River Walk.

 The town hosts the Scandinavian Midsummer Festival, 4th of July celebrations, free summer concerts, a Rooftop Rodeo, the Wool Market, and the amazing Christmas Parade right after Thanksgiving.